roaddust2/outages-ge-bot/README.md

 # outages-ge-telegram-bot
-Stay tuned with nearest outages in Georgia with this Telegram bot
+It is an app written in Python with the aiogram framework.
+That bot will assist you with information about the latest outages in Georgia (the country).